Lingwei Cheng

 Sep 2020 – Present Pittsburgh PA

-Host weekly recitations for Applied Economic Analysis course, and Program Evaluation course.
+Host weekly recitations for Applied Economic Analysis, Intro to Stats, and Program Evaluation course.

 Adjunct Assistant Professor